giantswarm/docs/src/content/getting-started/create-workload-cluster/index.md

 kubectl apply -f kong-app.yaml
 ```

 Notice that by running `kubectl gs template app --help` you can list all the options that can be useful when templating an app.
-For instance, the `--user-configmap` and `--user-secret` options allow for adding YAML files containing useful configuration or secrets.
+For instance, the `--user-configmap` and `--user-secret` options allow for adding YAML files containing useful configurations or secrets.

 Here is an example which disables the config flag `proxy.enabled` for Kong: